Gabriel-Bastos-Rabelo/Final-Work-LP1/Readme.md

 ## About

 Final project of the programming language I subject at the Federal University of Maranhão.
-In this work our group(Gabriel Bastos,Gabriel Belo and Joao Felipe) was responsible for developing an algorithm for the knapsack problem, a classic optimization problem, for this problem we used a solution with a recursive structure.
+In this work our group(Gabriel Bastos,Gabriel Belo and Joao Felipe) was responsible for developing an algorithm for the knapsack problem, a classic optimization problem, for this problem we used a solution with dynamic programming.

 ## Problem

 The knapsack problem is a classic problem in combinatorial optimization.
 We are given a set of items, each with a weight and a value, and we need to determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.

-In this project, we are specifically dealing with the 0/1 knapsack problem, which restricts the number of each items to zero or one.

 ## How to Run